abhoward/abhoward.github.io/README.md

 For those interested in hunting shiny Pokémon, you can use the counter below to track your hunts.

 - ### [Counter](Counter/shiny_pokemon_counter.html "Click to view counter in full"){:target="_blank"}

+# Resume

+If for some reason you're interested in reading about my professional experience, you can find my resume [here](Resume/resume.md){:target="_blank"}